Class Blog for Talland

 PE:

-That's all from us in Talland.
-We hope you have a fantastic weekend!
+That's all from us.
+We hope you all have a wonderful weekend!

-Signing off from Mr. Langley, Mr. Bishop and Mrs. Hodge.
+Signing off Mr. Langley, Mr. Bishop and Miss.
+Colton.

 Maths: